 WHAT TO PACK

 Sri Lanka’s diverse landscape and climates can make packing for your trip a stressful matter.
 There are many variables to consider depending on where you are planning on visiting and what time of year you are going.
 I wrote a whole post about what I brought and what I would bring if I was going again that you can read by clicking here!
+You can also check out my most essential essentials for a trip to Sri Lanka below!

 10 DAY SRI LANKA ITINERARY